cupy/cupy/docs/source/install_rocm.rst

 Reinstall CuPy
 --------------

-If you want to reinstall CuPy, please uninstall CuPy and then install it.
+If you want to reinstall CuPy, please uninstall CuPy first, and then install again.
 When reinstalling CuPy, we recommend to use ``--no-cache-dir`` option as ``pip`` caches the previously built binaries::

   $ pip uninstall cupy
-  $ export HCC_AMDGPU_TARGET=gfx900
+  $ export HCC_AMDGPU_TARGET=gfx900  # This value should be changed based on your GPU
   $ export __HIP_PLATFORM_HCC__
   $ export CUPY_INSTALL_USE_HIP=1
   $ pip install cupy --no-cache-dir